Pilots Have Their Own Secret Language. Here's What They're Really Saying

 “There are 155 souls on board”

 The number of “souls” on an aircraft refers to the total living bodies on the plane: every passenger, pilot, flight attendant and crew member, according to Lord-Jones.
-Pilots report the number of “souls” only when declaring an emergency, she says, to avoid confusion between the number of passengers and the rest of the crew.
+Pilots often report the number of “souls” when declaring an emergency, she says, so rescuers know the amount of people to search for.

-Note: Correction: The original version of this story misdescribed the meanings behind some aviation phrases.
-Zulu time is a 24-hour time system, not a 12-hour time system.
-“Souls on board” refers to all living bodies on the plane, not just the passengers.